 The differences in price also depend on the type of the plant.
 The rarer and more demanding an orchid is, the more expensive it gets.
-The price also depends on where you buy the flower.
-Plants sold in flower shops and specialist florist stores are more expensive than the ones you can find in supermarkets.
+The price is also affected by the place you buy the plant at.
+Plants sold in flower shops and specialist florist stores are typically more expensive than the ones you can find in supermarkets.

 📍 How long do orchid blooms last?

 The period of blooming depends mostly on species.
 There are types that bloom all year long, while the others bloom periodically.
 To make your plant bloom longer, make sure to take a proper care of it.

 📍 How do you keep an orchid alive?

 Make sure that your orchid grows in the right type of soil and that you water it regularly.
 Orchids also like high humidity.
 If you provide your orchid all it needs, it will look beautiful for a long time.